 Colleen Johnston | Trial Lawyers of Allegheny County | Pittsburgh, PA

 Colleen represents plaintiffs in litigation involving employment matters including age, gender, race, disability and retaliation discrimination as well as claims under the Family Medical Leave Act, the Equal Pay Act and related Constitutional claims.
-She is a regular speaker for the Pennsylvania Bar Institute and has appeared as a guest lecturer on the topic of employment law at the Duquesne University's Graduate School of Business, Duquesne University's School of Law and the University of Pittsburgh School of Law.
+She is a regular speaker for the Pennsylvania Bar Institute and has appeared as a guest lecturer on the topic of employment law at the Duquesne University's School of Law and the University of Pittsburgh School of Law.

 Colleen earned her B.A. from Dickinson College and her J.D. at the Duquesne University School of Law, where she was an editor for the magazine, Juris.